Mughal architecture: Tomb of Salim Chishti

 The Tomb of Salim Chishti is famed as one of the finest examples of Mughal architecture in India, built during the years 1580 and 1581.
 The tomb, built in 1571 in the corner of the mosque compound, is a square marble chamber with a verandah.
 The cenotaph has an exquisitely designed lattice screen around it.
-It enshrines the burial place of the Sufi saint, Salim Chisti (1478 – 1572), a descendant of Khwaja Moinuddin Chishti of Ajmer, who lived in a cavern on the ridge at Sikri.
+It enshrines the burial place of the Sufi saint, Salim Chishti (1478 – 1572), a descendant of Khwaja Moinuddin Chishti of Ajmer, who lived in a cavern on the ridge at Sikri.
 The mausoleum, constructed by Akbar as a mark of his respect for the Sufi saint, who foretold the birth of his son.